-Week 1: 11 January
+Week 1: 13 January

 Introductory remarks.
-Explaining the course's objectives, organization, and evaluation.
+Explaining the course's objectives, organization, evaluation, and main research paper assignment.

-Week 2 & 3: 18 & 25 January
+Week 2 & 3: 20 & 27 January

-State of the Art in the Human Rights field: Progress and regression in the evolution of human rights and democracy seen through an examination of the two 9/11 events that shook the international community.
+State of the Art in the Human Rights field: progress and regression of human rights and democracy as seen through the examination of the two 9/11 events that shook the international community.